Have You Ever Wondered Why You Deal With Fear, Stress, and Anxiety, or How to Overcome it?

-What is not usually apprehended is how to deal with it.
+Fear, anxiety, and stress may be easy to identify but how do we deal with it.
 One may be instructed to change their diet, add exercise, try positive thinking or even a drug to bring relief.
 At Be in Health®, we are not interested in just managing disease. instead, we believe that the root of the issue needs to be identified and dealt with for a person to receive complete freedom and healing.

 We need to begin by understanding what anxiety and stress actually are.
 Basically, they are a modern, “correct,” way of saying that a person has fear.
 Fear can be a deeply rooted issue traveling down generations and passed through generational iniquity and programmed patterns of thought in response to past experiences.
 There are two types of fear: the God-designed fight or flight response and the enemy’s designed long-term state of being in fear.